 Still, the move should make the Astros better in 2008, or so I thought.
 I (and most other observers) thought the Astros would shift Tejada to third, where his defense would be less problematic.
 Third base was manned by Ty Wigginton, who shouldn't be starting anywhere.
 Instead, the Astros got rid of good-field, no-hit shortstop Adam Everett and will apparently be keeping Tejada at shortstop, defense be damned.

 Ed Wade has made a lot of moves in Houston, and that's usually enough to keep most of the sportswriters and knuckle-draggers satisfied.
-But I'm more interested in the quality of moves, and in this, Wade's short tenure has already been very disappointing.
+But I'm more interested in the quality of moves, and in this, Wade's short tenure has already been very disappointing. - The Brewers signed David Riske to a three-year contract.
+I'll save some web space by referring you back to every other blog I've written about the horror of giving multi-year contracts to non-star relievers.

 The Brewers also spent $10 million for one year of Eric Gagne, who will, I guess, be their closer.
 This one didn't bother me too much, until the Mitchell Report was released, and I found out that most of organized baseball was aware of Gagne's steroid issues for years.
-That concerns me not so much in regards to his performance, but rather his injuries; for $10 million, I would expect to get ligaments and tendons intact.
+That concerns me not so much in regards to his performance, but rather his injuries; for $10 million, I would expect to get ligaments and tendons intact. - And, of course, the big one:

 The Marlins trade Miguel Cabrera and Dontrelle Willis to the Tigers for Cameron Maybin, Andrew Miller, Eulogio de la Cruz, Dallas Trahern, Mike Rabelo and Burke Bradenhop.